facebook/react/docs/docs/getting-started.md

 ## Creating a New Application

-[`create-react-app`](http://github.com/facebookincubator/create-react-app) is the best way to starting building a new React single page application.
+[Create React App](http://github.com/facebookincubator/create-react-app) is the best way to starting building a new React single page application.
 It handles webpack, babel, and live reloading, so you don't have to think about them.

 ```bash
 npm install -g create-react-app